shopware5/shopware/UPGRADE.md

 In this document you will find a changelog of the important changes related to the code base of Shopware.

 ## 4.3.1
+* Fixed name used as reference when setting attributes of an order document.
 * Added new event `Shopware_Modules_Articles_sGetArticlesByCategory_FilterCountSql`

 ## 4.3.0